 - Marie-Luise Ermisch, Associate Director, Planning and Performance Management

-- Priya Bala-Miller, Associate Director, Partnerships & Program Development
+- Priya Bala-Miller, Director, Partnerships and Program Development

 The academic directorate participates on the executive committee and provides advice on implementing the Institute’s applied research and education/training mandate.

 - Nadja Kunz (Chair), Assistant Professor, School of Public Policy and Global Affairs & Norman B Keevil Mining Engineering, UBC